Are you looking for the best blogging platforms and sites to start your blog?

 - You cannot use your domain name.
 You’ll simply get a profile page like any other social networking site ex. https://medium.com/@yourname

-Squarespace is a simple drag and drop website builder mainly aimed for small business who is looking for an easy way to create a website.
+Squarespace is a simple drag and drops website builder mainly aimed at a small business who is looking for an easy way to create a website.
 It started in 2003 and now it powers millions of websites.

 - Easy to use for beginners who don’t have technical knowledge